jsenv/importmap/readme.md

 # Presentation

-`@jsenv/import-map` can be used to implement the behaviour of importmap as described in the specification.
-It is written using es modules and compatible with browsers and Node.js.
-For instance, this repository is used to make ESLint compatible with importmaps.
+`@jsenv/import-map` can be used to implement the behaviour of importmap as described in the [WICG specification](https://github.com/WICG/import-maps).
+It is written using ES modules and compatible with browsers and Node.js.
+Amongst other things, this repository is used to provide [importmap in ESLint](https://github.com/jsenv/jsenv-importmap-eslint-resolver).

-- [jsenv-importmap-eslint-resolver](https://github.com/jsenv/jsenv-importmap-eslint-resolver): ESLint plugin for importmaps
-- [import maps spec](https://github.com/WICG/import-maps): WICG specs about import maps on GitHub

 # Installation